 It is a primary aim of our school that every member of the school community feels valued and respected, and that each person is treated fairly and well.
+This is particularly important at a time where people have increased vulnerability.
 We are a caring community, whose values are built on mutual trust and respect for all.
 The school's behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
 It aims to promote an environment in which everyone feels happy, safe and secure.